-- This year the students found content related to sustainable supply chain and logistics practices satisfying.
-Nevertheless, ILO 3 and 4 related to digitalisation and information flow in different parts of the production logistics, between different units in an organisation and between companies in a supply chain for physical products was estimated less fulfilled and require further focus. - How to balance the exposure differences between students from students with Bachelor from KTH Södertälje versus students from other backgrounds that have limited exposure to some basic topics.
-Video lectures were shared with students for prior preparation for the lecture.
-These videos were intended to explain basic concept, nevertheless, the purpose and execution of this flipped classroom format can further improved to avoid any overlap. - Course lectures can be more detailed.
+- The students found fulfilment of ILO1 and ILO2 well covered.
+However, ILO3, ILO4 and ILO5 were considered less fulfilled.
+Especially ILO4 (information flow in different parts of the production logistics, between different units in an organisation and between companies in a supply chain) was estimated less fulfilled and require further focus. - On issue is how to handle the exposure of differences between students from various backgrounds - some having limited exposure to some basic topics.
+Video lectures were top some extent shared with students for prior preparation for the lecture.
+These videos were intended to explain basic concept, nevertheless, the purpose and execution of this flipped classroom format can be further improved to avoid any overlap. - Course lectures can be more detailed.
 As per the students' feedback, certain lectures need more detail.